southernsun/otr/documentation/README.md

 + [CircleCI NetCore tutorial](https://dev.to/herocod3r/setup-a-ci-cd-pipeline-for-net-core-with-circleci-292d)

 ## Planning
- + [ ] Get Build going on CI (fan of circleci...suggest main author get initial build then provides access to me and others.) then running tests.
+ + [x] Get Build going on CI (fan of circleci...suggest main author get initial build then provides access to me and others.) then running tests.
  bk: i had already setup azure devops pipeline.
 We can still consider circleci?
 I already had it running against travisci but removed that. see https://dev.azure.com/OffTheRecordv4/OTRv4/_build/results?buildId=21&view=ms.vss-test-web.build-test-results-tab
+ Fine with azure pipelines but not familiar with debugging.
+ + [ ] Is Code Coverage a priority...it is huge in javascriptland.
  + [ ] Planning for test app (Suggest Avalon)
  bk: will need to look into this... url?